Get Your Free 2023 Vacation Guide

 The Grocery's wood-burning oven, in-house canning program and menu featuring seasonal ingredients make it a local favorite.

-What it's known for: Chef Kevin Johnson uses seasonal ingredients from local farmers and fishermen to create his menu, and his in-house canning program keeps local wares available all year long.
-The wood-burning oven creates a feeling of warmth and comfort while guests enjoy an extensive list of cocktails, wine and craft beers on tap.
+What it's known for: Chef Kevin Johnson uses seasonal ingredients from local farmers and fishermen to create the menu at The Grocery.
+His in-house canning program keeps local wares available all year long.

 Style: Southern, farm-to-table, Lowcountry, brunch